ansys/pymapdl/docs/source/api/index.rst

 This section gives an overview of the API of several public PyMAPDL classes, functions, and attributes.

+These methods may include some MAPDL commands but are generally specific to pymapdl specific methods and classes (i.e. methods that extend existing MAPDL methods in a pythonic manner).

 .. toctree::
    :maxdepth: 1